Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 **Headshot**: When you have 10 stacks, the next attack that hits with peacemaker consumes all stacks of *Ace* and critically hits.
 If it already would critically hit, it does not consume any *Ace* stacks.

-_You get +1 to hit and attack rolls using this magical weapon_

 ---

 ## Pow Pow